trohit/ik/PRODUCTIVITY.md

 - The secret to public speaking is to speak as if you were alone.
 - Sophisticated foods are bittersweet (wine, beer, coffee, chocolate).
 Addictive relationships are cooperative and competitive.
 Work becomes flow at the limits of ability.
 The flavor of life is on the edge.
 - A personal metric: how much of the day is spent doing things out of obligation rather than out of interest?
+- All the real benefits of life come from compound interest.
+- Doctors won’t make you healthy.
+Nutritionists won’t make you slim.
+Teachers won’t make you smart.
+Gurus won’t make you calm.
+Mentors won’t make you rich.
+Trainers won’t make you fit.
+Ultimately, you have to take responsibility.
+Save yourself.
+- Escape competition through authenticity.
+- Someone who is using a lot of fancy words and big concepts probably doesn’t know what they’re talking about.
+The smartest people can explain things to a child; if you can’t do that, you don’t understand the concept.
+- You’re never going to get rich renting out your time.
+Earn with your mind, not your time.
+- Humans are basically habit machines… I think learning how to break habits is actually a very important meta skill and can serve you in life almost better than anything else.
+- All the benefits in life come from compound interest — money, relationships, habits — anything of importance.
+- Who you do business with is just as important as what you choose to do.
+- If you can’t see yourself working with someone for life, don’t work with them for a day.
+- Knowledge is a skyscraper.
+You can take a shortcut with a fragile foundation of memorization, or build slowly upon a steel frame of understanding.

 ## Pragmatic Programmer
 - https://dev.to/rajeshroyal/care-about-your-craft-pragmatic-programmer-series-1-3b84